 Tips for Parents

 Asking your child to give you a play-by-play is an effective way to improve vocabulary.
-It also helps your child practice skills needed to become a good reader such as summarizing and sequencing events.
+It also helps your child practice skills, such as summarizing and sequencing events, to become a good reader.

 Focusing on one event makes this a manageable activity.
-After your child has been to a party, sports event, seen a movie, or played a game is a great time to give this a try.
+After your child has been to a party, sports event, seen a movie, or played a game is a great time to try this.